-Keeping potassium in the range of 4700-11,000 mg / d will allow you to consume as much salt as you want.
+Keeping potassium in the 4700–11,000 mg/dd range will allow you to consume as much salt as possible.

 Ways to get the right amount of potassium

-- Prefer eating a lot of fruits and vegetables.
+- I prefer eating a lot of fruits and vegetables.

 - Eat plenty of starchy legumes and tubers like potatoes while limiting fat and grains and strictly avoiding refined grains and sugars.